hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Expanding on the given example, for software that is released with strictly increasing, simple single-position version numbers (i.e., versions 1, 2, 3...), this can be trivially implemented.
-As versions have a one-to-one correspondence to a Stateful HBS signing state, operators MUST ensure that versions can only be minted a single time.
-This MAY require skipping version numbers if a release process failed, to avoid double-signing.
+As versions have a one-to-one correspondence to a Stateful HBS signing state, operators must ensure that versions can only be minted a single time.
+This may require skipping version numbers if a release process failed, to avoid double-signing.

 This scheme can be adapted to more complicated release schemes: for example, minor update-releases 1.0 to 1.99 can be accommodated by assigning signatures 1-100 for these version numbers, while release 2.0-2.99 would get signatures 101-200.
-The assignments MUST be fixed as the scheme is set up, and operators SHOULD take into account that they are strictly limiting the number of update releases.
-In the described solution to state management, one MUST move up a major release number after 99 minor releases, even if this would break, e.g., semantic versioning conventions.
+The assignments must be fixed as the scheme is set up, and operators should take into account that they are strictly limiting the number of update releases.
+In the described solution to state management, one must move up a major release number after 99 minor releases, even if this would break, e.g., semantic versioning conventions.